 2. Incremental Gains

 Successful careers are based on “baby steps”; small incremental gains — nano-inches — that purposely and relentlessly move toward the end goal in mind.
 The ability to distill the end game into a number of smaller objectives is critical and the patience to achieve each one of them is essential.

-We live, work and play in an extremely complex environment.
-Organizations have their own political landscape, bureaucratic rules & processes as well as personal bias that makes it exceedingly difficult to get anything done.
+We live, work, and play in an extremely complex environment to succeed.
+Organizations have their own political landscape, bureaucratic rules & processes as well as the personal bias that makes it exceedingly difficult to get anything done.
 What works on paper rarely works in the face of these forces; intellectual energy alone is woefully inadequate to accomplish anything.

 Progress depends on how much emotional energy someone is prepared to put into a task to see it through; no emotion = little or no progress.

 And it also depends on how much disappointment can be absorbed into the face of roadblocks and setbacks, while still looking for ways to continue moving forward.
 When obstacles are constantly encountered, one needs a high tolerance for “pain”; if not, defeat is inevitable.

 Ever see a successful person who is “sorta” interested in what they’re doing?
 I haven’t.